 Thank you for joining us for Brigit: Dublin City Celebrating Women, 1st – 6th February, 2023!
 We’ll be back next year with another city-wide celebration of Brigit and her modern legacy.
 In the meantime, follow us on Instagram, Twitter & Facebook and sign up to our newsletter below to keep in touch!

 Dubliners are among the friendliest people in the world, and the city is becoming increasingly diverse as new migrants are coming to make the capital their home.

-Dublin is in a unique position for a capital city in that it has both mountains and sea at its doorstep.
-We caught up with Melissa McDermott – Galz Gone Wild founder – and Ruth Farrell, to find out about the group of women who escape the city to find some scenic hush in the Wicklow mountains.
-Mel founded the group after moving home from London last year.
+Hiking for women who want to connect with nature We caught up with Melissa McDermott – Galz Gone Wild founder – and Ruth Farrell to find out about the group of women who escape the city to find some scenic hush in the Wicklow mountains.
+Creating a supportive community of women Mel founded Galz Gone Wild in 2017 after moving home from London.
 She found herself lacking direction, and she was unsure of her next step.
-She started to hike to clear her head, but the hiking community she found were mostly male and older.
+She started to hike to clear her head, but the hiking communities she found were mostly male and older.
 They were hiking for different reasons.
-“There is a community there, but it’s very much about getting from point A to point
+“There is a community there, but it’s very much about getting from point A to point B, as quick